 Thinking about her mother scared me. (telling)

-Whenever Yuri thought about her mother, his eye twitched involuntarily. (showing)
+Whenever Yuri thought about her, his eye twitched involuntarily. (showing)

 Expletive sentences are fine in moderation.
 We use them all the time in natural conversation.
 You’ll find plenty reading my blog.
 You’ll find them in literary and commercial fiction.